 Either the unborn child is a person, or he is not.
 While the law in theory can consider someone a person for some purposes and not for others, in practice such artificiality results in contempt for a legal system full of technicalities that contradict reality.
-The integrity of the legal system calls for inclusion, not exclusion, of the class of unborn children within the term "person" in the fourteenth amendment.
+The integrity of the legal system calls for inclusion, not exclusion, of the class of unborn children within the term "person" in the fifth and fourteenth amendments.